 Comprehensive and Expert Radiation Oncology Services

-The Cancer Center at Little Company of Mary Hospital and Health Care Centers is privileged to provide patients access to some of the most well respected radiation oncologists in the area: Adam Dickler, M.D. and Neil Mehta M.D.
+The Cancer Center at Little Company of Mary Hospital and Health Care Centers is privileged to provide patients access to some of the most well respected radiation oncologists in the area: Julia Choo, M.D., Adam Dickler, M.D. and Neil Mehta M.D.

 The Cancer Center at Little Company of Mary is ranked in the top 27 percent of the nation's cancer programs accredited by the American College of Surgeons' Commission on Cancer.
 The center offers highly skilled cancer specialists, the latest medical technologies for diagnosis and treatment, participation in clinical trials and a wide spectrum of support services.
 All cancer services are centered in a 33,000-square-foot state-of-the-art facility located on the Hospital campus.
 Every aspect of the bright and cheerful center was designed with the needs of the patient and family in mind.